- Air/Industrial Park Properties

-The Economic Development Corporation of Chippewa County was created in March of 1977 after the closure of the former Kincheloe Air Force base, to help retain and create jobs, assist with the stabilization and diversification of the County’s economic base, and to promote investment and trade opportunities for business and the citizens of Chippewa County.
+The Chippewa County Economic Development Corporation was created in March of 1977 after the closure of the former Kincheloe Air Force base.
+The CCEDC helps to retain and create jobs, assist with the stabilization and diversification of the County’s economic base, and promote investment and trade opportunities for business and the citizens of Chippewa County.

 In April of 1987, the CCEDC assumed responsibility for managing the Chippewa County International Airport, one of only 12 commercial service airports in the state.
-Delta Airlines provides thirteen non-stop jet flights to Detroit each week.
-We are also proud to host a modern commercial terminal.
-We offer general aviation services, hanger rental, and fueling services.
-Our offices are located in the General Aviation Terminal at the airport.
+Delta Airlines provides thirteen non-stop jet flights to Detroit and Minneapolis each week.

 Chippewa County Economic Development Corporation’s mission is to encourage economic growth through strengthening the county’s competitive position and facilitating investments that build capacity, create jobs, generate economic opportunity and improve quality of life.